directdemocracy-vote/judge/httpdocs/test/simulation.md

     - `age`: when the endorsements was created.
     - `source`/`destination`: the direction of the endorsement.

 ## Input files
 Two files can be given as input to the generator.

 ### Density file (mandatory)
 A csv file.
-It contains the information about the number of inhabitants per hectare.
+It contains the number of inhabitants per hectare.
 This file is created by using the `/utils/extractor.py` script and the density of population by hectare for Switzerland, that you can download [here](https://www.bfs.admin.ch/bfs/en/home/services/geostat/swiss-federal-statistics-geodata/population-buildings-dwellings-persons/population-housholds-from-2010.assetdetail.27045772.html).
-In the `/utils/extractor.py` you must then specify the limit of the rectangle that will be extracted.
+In the `/utils/extractor.py` you must then specify the boundaries of the rectangle that will be extracted.

 ### municipality file (optionnal)
 A json file.
 It contains the information about the hectares that we want to "boost" and about citizens we want to manually create.

 #### Boosting hectares
 The hectares, you want to boost are stored as an array in the `tile_to_boost` field of the json.